Matching Belt Capacity to Industrial Demand

 Classical wrapped profiles remain the correct choice for applications where the drive system was designed around classical section pulleys, where extreme power density isn't required, and where the lower cost-per-belt of classical construction provides acceptable economics.

-Quality EPDM classical V-belt ranges are a significant upgrade over legacy neoprene constructions still found in some competitor lines — delivering superior flex life, broader temperature range, and better ozone resistance at the classical profile price point.
+Quality CR/chloroprene classical V-belt ranges are a significant upgrade over legacy neoprene constructions still found in some competitor lines — delivering strong flex life, broader temperature range, and better ozone resistance at the classical profile price point.

 Specifying Industrial V-Belts